Blebbyblub/HandGesturePresentationController/Dataset_roboflow/README.roboflow.txt

 * Grayscale (CRT phosphor)

 The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
-* Random brigthness adjustment of between -15 and +15 percent
+* Random brigthness adjustment of between -20 and +20 percent
-* Random Gaussian blur of between 0 and 2.5 pixels
+* Random Gaussian blur of between 0 and 3 pixels
-* Salt and pepper noise was applied to 1.96 percent of pixels
+* Salt and pepper noise was applied to 2 percent of pixels